Agricultural and Applied Economics

 4424: AG FINANCIAL MANAGEMENT

 Principles and concepts of preparing agricultural financial statements.
 Analysis of these statements following professional farm financial guidelines.
 Economic concepts applied to management of agricultural enterprises.
 Leasing, purchasing, borrowing, and lending decisions in agriculture.
 Agricultural applications of budget, risk management and mitigation, and loan structuring.
-Pre: 1005, 2434, FIN 3104.
+Pre: 1005, 2434, (FIN 3104 or AAEC 3424).
 (3H,3C)

 4434: COMMODITY INVESTING BY STUDENTS